schneiderOSP/Udemy_GO_micro/README.md

-Question: Ch14 results in error on TEst microservices page:
+Question: Ch14 results in error on TEst microservices page (in Chromium-based browsers like Chromium or Vivaldi):

   Output shows here...